ThiwakarS/esp32-MediaControls-display/readme.md

 ## **Esp32 Media Controller**

+### To check out the newest version, check the latest branch.

 This project, inspired by jailbroken Spotify car thing, ESP32 Spotify controls, and Deej, allows you to control your Windows media playing softwares (Spotify, browser, etc.) using an ESP32 board with a 2.4-inch TFT display.

 **Features:**